 Quick Impact Facts

-- The Tahoe building was also designed to meet the Leadership in Energy and Environmental Design (LEED ®) certification, a voluntary, consensus-based standard administrated by the Canada Green Building Council that represents environmental sustainability and corporate responsibility.
+- The Tahoe building is Leadership in Energy and Environmental Design (LEED ®) certified.
+This certification is , a voluntary, consensus-based standard administrated by the Canada Green Building Council that represents environmental sustainability and corporate responsibility.

 - The Tahoe building has two Electric Vehicle charging stations available for employee use.